shyhruey/storyweave/README.md

     - **Model 1:** Trained on Context Short Stories dataset.
     - **Model 2:** Trained on Context Short Stories dataset, augmented with Writing Prompts.
     - **Model 3:** Trained on Context Short Stories dataset, augmented with ROCStories.
+    - **metrics.py:** A Python script that provides quantitative evaluation metrics for the performance of all three models on the test dataset.

 2. **Proof of Concept:**
     - **Frontend:**